Marketing Agency Reporting Tools: What Actually Works

 DashThis: Simple and Affordable

-Pricing: Starts at $42/month for 3 dashboards (Individual plan).
+Pricing: Starts at $42/month for 3 dashboards on the Individual plan.
 Professional is $135/month for 10 dashboards.
 Business is $264/month for 25 dashboards.
 Standard is $409/month for 50 dashboards.

 Reportz: Budget Option That Gets the Job Done